AliaaAlnaggar/Chicago_ridehailing_trip_preprocessed_dataset/README.md

 The full citation of the paper will be provided once the peer review process is complete.

 References:
 TNP-Chicago-Trips.
 (2019).
 Transportation network providers - trips. https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p.
-(Accessed on 2021-06-20)